-Population of a country demonstrates similar conduct according to calendar events.
-Social interaction and homogenous sentiments guide investors towards herding (Gavriillidis et al., 2016).
-Intensity of herding mainly depends on the period and location.
+The population of a country demonstrates similar conduct according to calendar events.
+Social interaction and homogeneous sentiments guide investors towards herding

+(Gavriilidis et al., 2016).
+The intensity of herding mainly depends on the period and location.
 Hence, herding should be tested at different times and locations for in-depth examination.
-Previous research studies (Bergsma & Jiang, 2016; Yousaf et al., 2018) provide inconclusive results regarding the empirical association of herding and calendar events (new year).
-Unlike previous research studies, this study is a pioneer to examine herding contagion between US and Chinese stock markets on the eve of new year.
-The present study significantly contributes to the current literature by investigating the root cause of herding across the sectors.
-This study determines the countries / sectors with noticeable herding contagion during different timeframes.
+Previous research studies (Bergsma & Jiang, 2016; Yousaf et al., 2018) provide inconclusive results regarding the empirical association of herding and calendar events (New Year).
+Unlike previous research studies, this study is a pioneer in examining herding contagion between the US and Chinese stock markets on the eve of the New Year.
+The present study significantly contributes to the current literature by investigating the root cause of herding across sectors.
+This study determines the countries/sectors with noticeable herding contagion during different timeframes.
 In addition, this study explores the uncorrelated sectors to attain the maximum benefits of diversification.
 This research further analyzes the contagion due to the homogeneous behavior of investors during calendar events.
-Our findings can generalize to other stock markets as the US is developed and China is an emerging market.
-Lastly, this study has a unique framework to bridge the gap between traditional finance, behavioural finance and religion.
+Our findings can be generalized to other stock markets as the US is a developed market and China is an emerging market.
+Lastly, this study has a unique framework to bridge the gap between traditional finance, behavioral finance, and religion.

-Countable studies have been conducted on new year, however, no study investigated herding contagion across the sectors.
+Countless studies have been conducted on the New Year; however, no study has investigated herding contagion across sectors.
 The study significantly contributes to the existing literature and offers a comprehensive roadmap to all stakeholders for promoting a growth-oriented stock market.
 These guidelines enhance the quality of trading and attract investors.
 It further makes the utilization of resources more effective and efficient.
 Government authorities also benefit from this study as it provides a solution to crucial factors affecting stock market performance.
 The remaining parts of the paper are as follows.
-Section two presents Literature review - Herding Behavior and contagion.
-Section three explains Research Methodology.
+Section two presents the Literature Review - Herding Behavior and Contagion.
+Section three explains the Research Methodology.
 Section four deals with results and discussion.
-Section five presents' conclusions.
+Section five presents conclusions.

-Literature review: Herding Behavior
+Literature Review: Herding Behavior

-In recent years, stock market prices kept on fluctuating and stock markets behave abnormally, which drew the attention of researchers to fix the issues.
+In recent years, stock market prices have kept fluctuating, and stock markets have behaved abnormally, which drew the attention of researchers to fix the issues.
 Studies of behavioral finance define the term "herding" in different ways and with different logic.
-The term herding has been described as "a crowd of peoples mimicking the actions of other peoples for a certain time period" (Nofsinger & Sias, 1999).
+The term herding has been described as "a crowd of people mimicking the actions of other people for a certain time period" (Nofsinger & Sias, 1999).
 Herding behavior is defined as a cluster of investors that follows the actions of other investors over a time period (Kizys et al., 2021).
-In all definitions, herding is defined as "action of a group of investors that has similarities".
+In all definitions, herding is defined as "the action of a group of investors that has similarities."
 It has also been found that the herding behavior of investors exists for a short time in the market.

 Marietza et al. (2021) have examined 98 research papers on herding behavior and concluded that articles published in quality journals have the most impact on researchers.
 In addition, studies explore that herding behavior has been on the higher side when the return on investment is low (Economou et al., 2018).
-Chiang et al. (2010) dug out the proof about the negative relationship between general market herding and return on cross-sectional standard deviation.
-Herding behavior had affected all stocks evenly and specifically when periods of stock had low return.
+Chiang et al. (2010) dug out proof about the negative relationship between general market herding and the return on cross-sectional standard deviation.
+Herding behavior had affected all stocks evenly and specifically during periods when stocks had low returns.
 This study takes data for a shorter period and interprets the lack of information in the market.